Hecatron/GBD.Build.BlackJack/docs/cmake/storage/SetList.md

-# SourceList Class
+# SetList Class

 ## Overview

-SourceList is basically a set within cmake, it's the setting of a variable in the context of setting a list of sources for a given target
+SetList is basically a set within cmake, it's the setting of a variable in the context of setting a list of sources for a given target

 ## Properties